daihocmo/learn-vietnamese/docs/routine.md

 You will need to balance reading that manga and your usual immersion.

 Shoving everything into the same day may be too difficult.

-I suggest replacing your reading practice with Yotsubato! instead of Vietnamese subtitles.
-It doesn't have to be every day if you don't want to.

 **Word looking up trick: The Yomichan Search Page**